ashiklom/tutorials/intro-to-git.md

    otherwise, a simpler approach is to enter your message directly into the command by running `git commit -m "<your message here>"` (making sure to surround the message in quotes.
-For our example, enter the following: `git commit -m "Created file1.txt"` and you will see the following summary of the change:
+For our example, enter the following: `git commit -m "Create file1.txt"` and you will see the following summary of the
+   change:

 ```
-[master (root-commit) 810e800] Created file1.txt
+[master (root-commit) 810e800] Create file1.txt
  1 file changed, 0 insertions(+), 0 deletions(-)
  create mode 100644 file1.txt
 ```